Some of these are essential, while others are used to deliver you an optimised shopping experience.

-Wild mint (Mentha arvensis) is a species in the mint (Lamiaceae) family found in many temperate parts of the world.
-These perennial plants grow fairly low to the ground, with dark green tooth-edged, slightly furry leaves and pale purple flowers.
-The highly fragrant leaves can be steam distilled to produce mint essential oil, which is used in foods, flavours, fragrances and pharmaceuticals.
+Mentha arvensis is a species in the mint (Lamiaceae) family found in many temperate parts of the world.
+These perennial plants grow to around 60cm tall, with dark green, tooth-edged, slightly hairy leaves and pale purple flowers.
+The highly fragrant leaves can be hydro or steam distilled to produce mint essential oil, which is used in foods, flavours, fragrances and pharmaceuticals.
 This oil is reported to possesss a wide spectrum of herbicidal, antifungal, antibacterial, antioxidant, antimicrobial and insecticidal activities.

 Botanical name: Mentha arvensis